yarnthen/yarnthencohosking/_posts/2019-02-12-simple-treeview-python-excel.md

 layout: post
 title: "Create a treeview using excel and Python"
 excerpt: Using Python to create a simple treeview using information in excel
-summary: This post teaches how to Python to create a simple treeview using information in excel
+summary: This post teaches how to use Python to create a simple treeview using information in excel
 categories: [How To]
 tags: [Python, knowledge base, treeview , css, html, pandas, excel, spreadsheet, csv]
 comments: true